 All these sensors yielded high increase in pore pressure when the drainage of the tunnel was closed.
 Many of the sensors recorded pressures up to 2.5 MPa.
 After the opening of the drainage the pore pressure was stabilized at low pressures (below 0.1 MPa).
 Also these sensors reacted when the packer was broken by measuring an increase in pore pressure of about 200 kPa.
 At the beginning of April 2007 some of the sensors are indicating an increase in the measured pressure.
 The change in the measure pressures is probably related to the work with the excavation of a new tunnel near by the Prototype-tunnel which was initialized at that time.
-At the end of this measuring period is the maximum pressure recorde with the sensors about 600 kPa.
+The measured pore pressures vary between 400 - 700 kPa at the end of this measuring period.

 Kulite (App.
-4\pages 176-177)
+4\pages 141-142)

-These sensors are also recorded very high water pressure after the closing of the drainage.
+Also some of these sensors recorded very high water pressure after the closing of the drainage.
 The still functioning sensors measured an increase in pore pressure of about 200 kPa at the time when the packer installed in the rock was broken.
-The sensors reacted also when the excavation of the nearby tunnel was initialized and the maximum measured pressure at the end of this measuring period is about 900 kPa.
+The sensors reacted also when the excavation of the nearby tunnel was initialized.
 Eight sensors are out of order.

 5.6.4 Temperature in the backfill (App.
-4\pages 178-182)
+4\pages 142-144)

-The temperature in the backfill ranges from 17 to 35 degrees.
-The highest temperature is measured above the buffer in hole 3 just before the heater were turned off at the end of 2004.
-These sensors reacted also when the packer was broken (a decrease in temperature).
+The measured temperature in the backfill over the whole test period ranges from 16 to $35 \,^{\circ}$ C. The highest temperature was as expected measured above the buffer in hole 3 just before the drainage was opened.
+Also these sensors reacted when the packer was broken (a decrease in temperature).
+The measured temperatures at the end of this measuring period vary between 17 and 30 $^{\circ}$ C.